mevdschee/php-crud-api/README.md

   - Pagination, sorting and column selection
   - Relation detection and filtering on foreign keys
   - Relation "transforms" for PHP and JavaScript
-  - Atomic increment and decrement support via PATCH
+  - Atomic increment support via PATCH (for counters)
   - Binary fields supported with base64 encoding
   - Spatial/GIS fields and filters supported with WKT
   - Generate API documentation using Swagger tools